Wasted Evangelism

 “Now the tax collectors and sinners were all drawing near to hear him.
 And the Pharisees and the scribes grumbled, saying, ‘This man receives sinners and eats with them’ (vv.
 1-2).

-So, the issue is pretty clear: The temple-leadership had a problem with Jesus’ welcoming of the unclean, marginal, socially unacceptable to the table of fellowship.
+So, the issue is pretty clear: The temple-leadership had a problem with Jesus’ welcoming of the unclean, marginal, socially unacceptable and despised to the table of fellowship.
 What is often overlooked in the wider context is that Luke’s chapter 15 set of parables is surrounded (preceded and followed) by “feasting” and “eating” lessons.
 (We’ll get to this in a moment.)
 Additionally, Luke’s three-parable set is also about “feasting” and “eating.”
 For in both the first two Luke 15 parables, after what was lost is found, there is a gathering of friends and neighbors for rejoicing:

 “And when he comes home, he calls together his friends and his neighbors, saying to them, ‘Rejoice with me, for I have found my sheep that was lost’” (v.
 6).